PastranaDigital/mermaid-presentation/README.md

 -   For over 6 years, Mermaid has been around as a Javascript library for charting
 -   Plant UML, a great tool but... [[example of limitations]](https://ardalis.com/github-diagrams-with-mermaid/)
--   GitHub's 2022 Valentine's Day gift
+-   GitHub's 2022 Valentine's Day gift (⚙️built in)

 <br><br>